stepper1029/Reversi/README.md

 model without explicitly calling methods like in a test class.

 ## Key components:
+Components that would "drive" the control-flow of the system would be our Main and View class.
+The Main gets the program running while the View takes in user input to push the game forward.
-Components that would "drive" the control-flow of the system would be a Main class and a Creator class.
-However, we don't yet have a main.
-I would also consider the Model a driving force because it is the access point for all other components.
-Things like the view, Board interface, Cell interface, etc. are all "driven" by things like the Model, Creator, and Main.
+Currently, we have implemented the stub of a controller to facilitate passing the user input to the model.
+However, since its just a stub, the controller currently does not provide much of the functionality that is required from a full-fledged controller.
+I would also consider the Model a driving force because it is the central aspect of the project which holds the games logic.

 ## Key subcomponents: